In their hearts humans plan their course, but the Lord establishes their steps. Proverbs 16:9

 “Oh, of course…in that sense, there are two different kinds of people, those in rebellion against God and those who are at peace with God by faith in his Son.”

 Jas stood up, groaning a bit because of sitting on hard rock.
 He took Jun’s hand and helped her up.
-“Let’s get back to the cabin…cook dinner, take a nap and then go out to the creek for a little night fishing.”
+“Let’s go back to the cabin–we can cook dinner, take a nap and then go out to the creek for a little night fishing.”

 Jun chuckled as she stretched her aches away.
 “Don’t know if I’m up to all that, but we’ll see.”